ton-blockchain/multisig-contract-v2/README.md

 Each **Order** has expiration date after which it can not be executed.

-Each _signer_ may be wallet, hard-ware wallet, multisig themselves as well as other smart-contracts with its own logic.
+Each _signer_ may be wallet, hardware wallet, multisig themselves as well as other smart-contracts with its own logic.

 This Multisignature wallet was developed keeping in mind [Safe{Wallet}](https://app.safe.global/welcome).